melchor629/webterminal.js/README.md

 Type `help` in the console and you will see the commands with its help.
 If you type `help salute` you will see the long description.
 You may have noticed that the second parameter is an empty array, again, we don't want to create new environment variables.

+## Build
+For build from the source (`src/`) you need firstly [node.js](http://nodejs.org), [uglify.js](https://github.com/mishoo/UglifyJS2) and [CoffeeScript](http://coffeescript.org).
+When you've installed them, node.js, uglify.js and CoffeeScript, you can build it.
+Open a terminal and go to the project directory.
+Then type `cake` and you will see a list of tasks you can use, see descriptions near every task.
+And also you can use the feature watch for auto-build the source when a file is changed.
+Ex.: `cake -b build:full watch` (*You have to put the argument in this way*).

 ## TODO List
 - [ ] Auto-detect the width of the console (_the selected `<div/>`_)
 - [X] If is pressed the key UP or DOWN, write the before commands